 In this week’s blog, I will explain the benefits of air filtering plants and list a selection that we have in our home.
 I will direct you to where you can buy them and include the plant names in Chinese characters to reduce the Lost In Translation miming that so often accompanies shopping experiences for expats in Hong Kong.
-Plus I’ll tell you how much we paid so that you don’t get ripped off – well, no more so than my husband did anyway.
+Plus I’ll tell you how much we paid so that you don’t get ripped off – well, no more so than we did anyway.
 Lastly, I will show you how to get home with your kids, your bulky and fragile purchases and baby buggy - stress free!!
 And so, without any further nattering...

 Why buy air filtering plants?